eray-yuztyurk/python-ai-audio-summarizer/README.md

-# Python AI Audio Summarizer
+# Python AI Audio Transcriber & Summarizer

 A professional, user-friendly tool for transcribing and summarizing audio files using AI models.
 Designed for developers, researchers, and anyone needing fast, accurate speech-to-text and summarization in multiple languages.